Alliance theory

-The alliance theory, also known as the general theory of exchanges, is a structuralist method of studying kinship relations.
+Alliance theory, also known as the general theory of exchanges, is a structuralist method of studying kinship relations.
 It finds its origins in Claude Lévi-Strauss's Elementary Structures of Kinship (1949) and is in opposition to the functionalist theory of Radcliffe-Brown.
 Alliance theory has oriented most anthropological French works until the 1980s; its influences were felt in various fields, including psychoanalysis, philosophy and political philosophy.

 The hypothesis of a "marriage-alliance" emerged in this frame, pointing out towards the necessary interdependence of various families and lineages.
 Marriages themselves are thus seen as a form of communication that anthropologists such as Lévi-Strauss, Louis Dumont or Rodney Needham have described.
 Alliance theory hence tries to understand the basic questions about inter-individual relations, or what constitutes society.